-4. When you are done, click anywhere outside of the list and the table will be populated with the appropriate data.
+5. When you are done, click anywhere outside of the list and the table will be populated with the appropriate data.

-Note: In Cytoscape 3.0, the two empty vertical squares will un-select all attributes.
-Clicking the two vertical squares with check marks will select all attributes.
+Note: In Cytoscape 3.0, clicking on the two horizontal squares with check marks will select all attributes.

 Below is a table of available attributes for each node type: